aurelianoa/ers-contracts/README.md

 OR `yarn test:clean` if contracts have been typings need to be updated

 Default is run on `hardhat` network.
 If you want to run on `localhost` use `--network localhost`

+### LUKSO NETWORK ADAPTATION NOTES

+The `ERC721ReadOnly` has been replaced with the `LSP8ReadOnly` that acts with the same manner as the NFT token linked to an NFC.
+The `LSP8ReadOnly` will implement any Transfer Policy as intented by the ERS Protocol.

+#### Important note:

+a Custom implementation of the Openzeppelin `Ownable` and `Ownable2Step` has been created temporary to avoid clashing with the `OwnableUnset` from the `ERC725` that is implemented on the `LSP8IdentifiableDigitalAsset`